HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 ## System Visualisation
 RViz2 is used to visualise the robot, camera data, detected leaves and obstacles, allowing for verification of the perception and manipulation pipeline.
 **Robot Model**
 The UR5e robot model is displayed with live joint states.
-This shows the robot's real time configuration and confirms that planned motions match actual robot movement.
+This shows the robot's real-time configuration and confirms that planned motions match actual robot movement.
 **Safety Planes**
 Safety planes are constructed and displayed, to restrict the robot's planned trajectories.
-A ceiling, floor (table), and side walls are constructed to ensure the robot arm does not move beyond this planes and remain in the workspace.
+A ceiling, floor (table), and side walls are constructed to ensure the robot arm does not move beyond these planes and remain in the workspace.
 **Obstacles**
-Obstacles are displayed as a green box, with its dimension and position updating in real time, based on the camera data.
+Obstacles are displayed as a green box, with its dimensions and positions updating in real-time, based on the camera data.
 This allows for visual confirmation of the planner and robot being aware of obstacles and avoiding them during motion planning.
 **Leaf Detection Markers**
 Detected leaves are shown as visualisation markers:
 * Green for healthy leaves